djtoler/Problem-Solving-a-Failed-Python-App-Deployment/README.md

 <img src="https://github.com/djtoler/dp3-1/blob/main/assets/Screenshot%202023-09-22%20at%2010.51.40%20PM.png">
 </p>

-##### 1) To prevent this from happening again, we initiate a problem solving process that will help us identify oppertunities for immediate countermeasures, preventitive measures & a root cause...
+#### To prevent this from happening again...

-##### 2) We breakdown each step that happend in our incedent to identify points in our response process where we can make improvements...
+##### 1) We initiate a problem solving process that will help us identify oppertunities for immediate countermeasures, preventitive measures & a root cause...

-* ### _Old Response Process_
+##### 2) We breakdown each step that happend in our incedent to identify points in our response process where we can make improvements.
+Our process looked like this...

 > <p align="center">
 > <img src="https://github.com/djtoler/dp3-1/blob/main/assets/5.drawio.png">
 > </p>